joshcol9232/nea-12ColcloughJ/Write-Up/Write-up.md

    f.
 Make it easy to manage the files in the vault (move to other folders in the vault, rename, etc).

    g.
-Have a secure login screen.
+Have a secure login screen that:

    ​	i.
 Ask the user to either input the key via their keyboard (no Bluetooth for that session), or connect via the app.

    ​	ii.
 Tell the user if the key is invalid or not, and smoothly transition into the main program.

+    iii.
+Validate all input.

    h.
 Look relatively good without being bloated.

     i.
+Don't be costly on system resources when you are idle.

+    ii.
+Don't overdo animations.

+   i.
 Allow the user to easily read file names, and easily tell folders and files apart.

    j.
 Let the user preview images without opening them (using thumbnails or an information screen).

+   k.
+Be resizeable, and all items on the screen should look ok.

+   l.
+Allow the user to switch between using Bluetooth and using regular login.

 2. App should: